alexmojaki/snoop/README.md

 ### Multiple separate configurations

 If you need more control than the global `install` function, e.g. if you want to write to several different files in one process, you can create a `Config` object, e.g: `config = snoop.Config(out=filename)`.
 Then `config.snoop`, `config.pp` and `config.spy` will use that configuration rather than the global one.

+The arguments are the same as the arguments of `install()` relating to output configuration and `enabled`.

 ## Contribute